 You can definitely use natural peanut butter but you may have to add more oats depending on how runny your peanut butter is.
 My kids love them with creamy peanut butter but I enjoy them with crunchy peanut butter.

 The great thing about these is that you can really make them your own to suit what you like.
+Here are some more ideas for healthy snacks.

 - 1 cup old-fashioned oats